henrikstengaard/hstwb-installer/README.md

 - Boots image for testing configured image directory.

+## Tutorials

+Tutorials showing how HstWB Installer is used and can be installed.

-## Example 1: Create an image using install mode
+### Tutorial 1: Create an image using install mode

-This example describes step by step how to create an image using install mode.
+This tutorial describes step by step how to create an image using install mode.

 **1. Start HstWB Installer Setup**